wikimedia/operations-puppet/modules/profile/files/wmcs/nfs/replica_cnf_api_service/README.md

 <!-- SPDX-License-Identifier: Apache-2.0 -->
+> **_NOTE:_** This readme is still a work in progress.
+The purpose of this readme is to make it easy for anyone to begin testing this service.
+However, everything outlined in this readme might not work exactly like it is outlined here.
 #### This REST API service is used to manage toolforge replica.my.cnf.
 #### It decouples the functionality of reading and writing replica.my.cnf files away from this repository and into its server environment.